 8.5.4.
 Support for Cross-Origin Requests

-Access to data from a HTML page is by default prohibited for security reasons, if the data is located on another host than the webpage ("same-origin policy").
+If the data is located on another host than the webpage ("same-origin policy"), access to data from a HTML page is by default prohibited for security reasons.
 A typical example is a web-application accessing feature data from multiple distributed datasets.